TAVI (transcatheter aortic valve implantation)

 Why is TAVI performed?

-TAVI is particularly suitable for patients who would be too weak to undergo open-heart surgery, such as the elderly or those with additional health concerns, such as liver disease or chronic obstructive pulmonary diseases (COPD).
+TAVI is particularly suitable for patients who would not be fit enough to undergo open-heart surgery, such as the elderly, or those with additional health concerns, such as liver disease or chronic obstructive pulmonary diseases (COPD).

 What is TAVI?